berkeley-dsep-infra/hubploy/docs/topics/topic-helm-versions.rst

 ===========

-To use this environment variable on a local installation of ``hubploy``, use the command from your terminal
+To use this environment variable on a local installation of ``hubploy``, use the following command from your terminal:

 .. code:: bash